vanviegen/warpsocket/README.md

 #### workerInterface.handleOpen · member

-Handles new WebSocket connections and can reject them, by returning `false` or throwing an Error.
+Handles new WebSocket connections and can reject them.
 If not provided, all connections are accepted.

 **Type:** `(socketId: number, ip: string, headers: Record<string, string>) => boolean`